The Mews, No. 1 Wirksworth Road, Duffield, an 18th century building.

-A Grade II listed 18th century house, refronted in the early 19th century.
-The house is built of coursed squared sandstone and red brick with painted stone dressings, with a plain tile roof with brick gable stacks and stone coped gables without kneelers.
-There are painted first and second floor sill bands and eaves band.
-Standing at three storeys to an L-plan with a two bay north elevation, the house has a round-arched doorway with a moulded stone arch and 20th century door.
-To the left of this is a segmental carriage arch with a step moulding and double wooden doors.
-To the right, a glazing bar sash-window under a chanelled stone lintel with a stepped keyblock.
-There are two similar windows above and two similar but smaller windows above again, under the eaves band.
-(1)
+'SK 34 43 PARISH OF DUFFIELD WIRKSWORTH ROAD 7/37 (South Side) No 1 The Mews GV II House.
+C18, refronted early C19.
+Coursed squared sandstone and red brick with painted stone dressings.
+Plain tile roof with brick gable stacks and stone coped gables without kneelers.
+Painted first and second floor sill bands and eaves band.
+Three storeys, L-plan.
+Two bay north elevation.
+Round-arched doorway with moulded stone arch and C20 door.
+To the left a segmental carriage arch with a step moulding and double wooden doors.
+To the right, a glazing bar sash under a chanelled stone lintel with stepped keyblock.
+Two similar windows above and two similar but smaller windows above again, under the eaves band.

 Find a placename, postcode or grid reference

 The map is limited to 3000 records per layer so not all records are being displayed for this area.
 Zoom in to see more.

 SK 34472 43251 (point)

 DUFFIELD, AMBER VALLEY, DERBYSHIRE

 External Links (0)